tradingview/lightweight-charts/docs/series-basics.md

 });
 ```

-In contrast, overlay series just draws itself on a chart independent from the visible price axis.
+In contrast, an overlay series just draws itself on a chart independent from the visible price axis.
-To create overlay specify unique id as a `priceScaleId` or just keep is as empty string.
+To create an overlay specify a unique id as a `priceScaleId` or just keep is as an empty string.

 ```javascript
 const lineSeries = chart.addLineSeries({